MusKaya/springer-spring-2020/README.md

 4) Everything will be downloaded under the 'downloads' sub-directory.

-If there are some files that couldn't be downloaded, then there will be excel files created that list those files and related errors.
+If there are some files that couldn't be downloaded, then a couple excel files will be created that list those files and related errors.

 5) Thanks Springer!